 One of the latest medico-technological advancement in the field of parkinson’s research is the advent of pluripotent stem cell technology as means of therapeutic intervention.
 Although in the early stages, the potential use of induced pluripotent stem cells (iPSCs) in the treatment of Parkinson’s disease (PD) holds tremendous possibilities for the future.
 A significant amount of research is still necessary and the practical application of such a treatment option is probably still a long way.
 However, the promise of acquiring an undifferentiated stem cell from the patient’s body and then stimulating differentiation into a nerve cell may make this sort of therapy one of the more exciting developments in recent years.

 What are Pluripotent Stem Cells?

-Stem cells are those unspecialized cells that have the potential to develop into different types of cells in our body during early life.
+Stem cells are those unspecialized or undifferentiated cells that have the potential to develop into different types of cells in our body during early life.
 There are also some partially differentiated stem cells in different tissues in adults which can replenish worn out cells.
 The most significant quantity of these cells lie within the hemopoietic tissue where new blood cells are constantly produced.
 In other tissues, cell replacement is via cell division although small amounts of stem cells will allow for replacement of tissue.

 Types of Stem Cells

-Embryonic stem cells – all cell types of the body are derived from these cells.
+Embryonic stem cells – All cell types of the body are derived from these cells.
 These stem cells are also capable of dividing and replicating over a long period of time without differentiating into other cell types.
 Human embryonic stem cells are derived from human embryos and grown in the laboratory.
 Present research is aiming at stimulating these stem cells to undergo differentiation into specific cell types which can be used in the treatment of various diseases, including Parkinson’s disease, by transplanting these differentiated cells into specific diseased regions of the body.

 Non-embryonic stem cells (adult or somatic stem cells) – these are undifferentiated or partially differentiated cells present amongst differentiated cells in a tissue or organ.
 These stem cells undergo differentiation into cells similar to the neighboring ones only and are mainly involved with tissue repair.

 Induced pluripotent stem cells (iPSCs) – specialized adult cells may be reprogrammed genetically (through introduction of embryonic genes) to behave like embryonic stem cells.
 These are known as induced pluripotent stem cells, which have the potential of differentiating into and generating specific cells and tissues.
 They can be generated from different origins including liver cells, stomach cells, neural stem cells, and peripheral blood cells.
 The most striking feature of induced pluripotent stem cells lies in the fact they are ridden of the ethical stigma carried by human embryonic stem cells.

 Induced Pluripotent Stem Cell Therapy in Parkinson’s Disease